 How much does it cost to service a sewing machine?

-It depends on the type of machine, if you bought it at the place where it’s serviced, the exact location where you are, the age of the machine.
-In the USA you can expect to pay anywhere between $75 and $125 if the machine doesn’t need any actual repair.
-Try to ask for free service, a good dealer may give it to you (or discount the service) because they are interested in you coming back.
+In the USA, you can expect to pay anywhere between $75 and $125, if the machine doesn’t need any actual repair.
+Try to ask for free service – a good dealer may offer it (or discounts at least) because they want to entice you to come back.

-Why should you keep a sewing machine covered?
+Why should you keep a sewing machine cover?

 How do I know if the sewing machine needle is dull?